puzzle-herrings/advent-hunt-site/README.md

 In general, it'll be most convenient to use a cloud platform-as-a-service.
 Some examples include:

 - [Render](https://render.com/)—we used this for Advent Puzzle Hunt.
 A [blueprint file](https://docs.render.com/infrastructure-as-code) is in the repository ([`render.yaml`](./render.yaml)).
-- [Heroku](https://www.heroku.com)—probably the most widely known and used hosting service.
+- [Heroku](https://www.heroku.com)—another widely known and commonly used hosting service.
 - [Fly.io](https://fly.io/)

 ### Creating a superuser